michel4j/django-reportcraft/docs/source/installation.rst

    {% block page-scripts %}{% endblock %}

+- `page-styles`: This optional block is used to render additional stylesheets required by the page.
 - `page-pretitle`: This optional block is used to render a small description above the title.
 - `page-title`: This block is used to render the title of the page.
 - `page-tools`: This block is used to render additional context-dependent tools for the page.